What Is Parental Alienation Syndrome?

 It included reports from the Presidential Task Force of the American Psychological Association on Violence in the Family, The National Council of Juvenile and Family Court Judges (NCJFCJ), The American Prosecutors’ Research Institute and the National District Attorney’s Association.

-Child Withdrawal Is A Relationship Issue Not A Pathology
+Child Withdrawal is a Relationship Issue Not a Pathology

 One of the reasons the theory of parental alienation syndrome is considered problematic is because it pathologizes children who have relational issues with a parent.
 Relationship breakdowns are not necessarily indicative of psychological disorders.
 In order words, withdrawing from a relationship with a parent may occur without any impairment of a child’s healthy psychological functioning.
 Moreover, mental health treatment is not always a prerequisite for resolving the issue of a child’s withdrawal from a parent.

 As painful as the situation is, it can be helpful to develop an understand of the child’s perspective.
 Parent-child attachment specialist Dr. Michael Kinsey, explains, “If a child is forced to choose, they might choose the person that they feel they are most like or they’ll also choose the person who they feel is safer or who they feel is the more desirable one to follow.
-In the case of the kind of scenario you’re discussing, it’s really a matter of survival.”
-Being in the ‘in-group’ of the narcissist is so essential to survival.”
+In the case of the kind of scenario you’re discussing, it’s really a matter of survival.
+Being in the ‘in-group’ of the narcissist is essential to survival.”

 It can also help to read evidence-based research into the some of the reasons why some children withdraw from parents in high-conflict relationships.